soso128/leak_detector_synergies/README.md

 This is an analysis framework to obtain neutrino light curves for various CCSN models using the [SNEWPY](https://github.com/SNEWS2/snewpy) software.
 Here, we use a simple rate calculation which assumes a perfect detector so the codes in this folder can be used out of the box and installing SNoWGLoBES and GLoBES is not necessary.
 The `snowglobes` folder contains only the detector, channel and cross-section information needed to compute the rates.

+The codes require at least Python 3.7 to run.
 To compute the neutrino interaction rates associated with a given CCSN model in all the SNEWPY-available media (notably water and liquid argon), just run

         python get_CCSN_rates.py